 Marine accidents tend to be the result of a chain of events rather than a single cause and often involve human error, either in the cause of the accident or in the response to it.

-The IMO encourages the formal of the causal chain of an accident including human error.

 C.1.1 Causal Chains

 The IMO FSA encourages the use of causal chains in risk assessment as it recognises that many risks will be the result of complex chains of events, with a diversity of causes and a range of consequences.